 |1 Burn Dressing (gel soaked) 4 x 4 in.||1 Scissors|

 |10 Burn Treatments 1/32 oz||2 Sterile pads 3 x 3 in.|

 |1 Cold Pack 4 x 5 in.||2 Trauma pads 5 x 9 in.|

 |2 Eye Covering w/ means of attachment 2.9 sq. in.||1 Triangular Bandage 40 x 40 x 56 in.|

 This list of first aid supplies is only sufficient for small workplaces with two to three employees.
 OSHA states that businesses with larger operations and more employees require additional first aid kits and supplies.
 But what quantity of supplies do you need in order to meet OSHA standards?

 Review your OSHA 300 logs of injuries and illnesses

 If your business has over three employees, to understand how many first aid supplies you need, check your OSHA logs and reports.
 In order for your business to meet OSHA standards, you must keep a record of all occupational injuries and illnesses that occur within your workplace on your OSHA 300 logs and 301 incident reports.
 To see if your business is exempt from keeping these reports, check OSHA’s list of exempt organizations and industries.

 Your 300 logs and reports will help you assess the risks of injuries specific to your business.
 Review the numbers and adjust the quantities of your workplace first aid kits and supplies accordingly.
-If you need help, check our ANSI compliance worksheet here or call us and we’ll advise you on which supplies you need.
+If you need help, call us and we’ll advise you on which supplies you need.